Valkyrie (film): Theatrical run

 Prior to Valkyrie's December 2008 release, concern was raised about how the film would be received in the holiday season due to its Nazi subject matter, along with related films The Boy in the Striped Pajamas, The Reader, Defiance and Good.
-Advertising Age wrote during the economic crisis of 2008, "The depressing state of the economy and an alarmingly low level of understanding of the Holocaust among American youth point to a tough road for such serious fare."Valkyrie opened on Christmas Day, December 25, 2008, in 2,711 theaters in the United States and Canada.
+Advertising Age wrote during the 2008 financial crisis, "The depressing state of the economy and an alarmingly low level of understanding of the Holocaust among American youth point to a tough road for such serious fare."Valkyrie opened on Christmas Day, December 25, 2008, in 2,711 theaters in the United States and Canada.
 The film grossed an estimated $8.5 million for the opening day.
 In the four-day holiday weekend, Valkyrie grossed an estimated $30 million, ranking fourth at the box office with $7,942 per theater.
 Pamela McClintock of Variety cited the weekend performance as "a victory for United Artists and MGM"; Gitesh Pandya of Rotten Tomatoes said the haul represented a "big hit" for the studio.
 Studio research revealed that audiences averaged 55% male and 66% over 25.
 Paul Dergarabedian, president of box-office tracker Media By Numbers, said that the weekend gross "totally robs the nay-sayers of their ability to deem it a flop", believing that Cruise's comic performance in the previous summer's Tropic Thunder helped audiences embrace the star again.
 Dergarabedian also ascribed the better-than-expected performance to the studio's marketing of Valkyrie as a thriller film.
 Since Cruise was collecting a salary of $20 million against 20% of the backend (revenue gathered after the completion of a film) and MGM/UA investment was capped at $60 million, United Artists sold the film to several foreign territories to make money back.